alien4cloud/alien4cloud.github.io/documentation/1.4.0/getting_started/new_getting_started.markdown

 # Prerequisites

+* <i class="fa fa-linux"></i> Linux or <i class="fa fa-apple"></i> MacOS version 10.12 (we use a native library for docker communication that has been compiled on this version and we are aware of issues on earlier versions).
 * Curl: Our installation script leverage curl so ensure you have the command installed.
 * Python: While we don't really require python for alien4cloud our getting started script leverage python to pre-configure some elements in alien4cloud for you.
 Running the script without python will install alien4cloud, start it and then fail to configure resources so you'll have to configure them manually.
 * Java: We don't install java for you so just make sure you have a 8 or higher JDK installed on your working station.
 If you don't you can following instructions [here](https://www.java.com/fr/download/manual.jsp){:target="_blank"}.